Diyou/AppImageUpdateNET/README.md

-# Updater
+# AppImageUpdateNET
- Library for live updating dotnet core applications
+ A non-official wrapper of [AppImageUpdate](https://github.com/AppImage/AppImageUpdate) to C# for use in dotnet AppImage apps.